 What is Preventive Dentistry?

 Preventive dentistry is the act of caring for your oral health in a way that aims to keep them healthy and prevent any issues that may arise to the best of your ability.

-The aim of preventive care is to decrease the possibility of things like gum disease, the wearing down of your enamel, cavities, preventable injuries, and more.Seeing your mouth in real life can give the dentist a better idea of your oral situation and can help provide some solutions.
+The aim of preventive care is to decrease the possibility of things like gum disease, the wearing down of your enamel, cavities, preventable injuries, and more.Seeing your mouth in real life can give your glendora dentist, or indeed the dentist near you, a better idea of your oral situation and can help provide some solutions.

 Some more basic forms of preventive oral care include basic hygienic acts like brushing and flossing.
 Others include services that administered by a general dentist during routine visits.
 Routine visits to see a dentist are also a part of good preventive oral care practices.